The method to our madness.

 The Activation Plan.
 It’s the blueprint for everything we do to seed the story, and we think it through thoroughly.
 We look for appropriate situations for having face-to-face conversations without interrupting or intercepting people (which is rude and doesn’t work anyway).
 We also search for the most effective online conversations to join or for opportunities to start our own.

-Activation is about seeding the story in places where our potential Influencers naturally are, making sure each tactic stays true to the I/R/A and WGAF filters.
-Taking into consideration scope, budget and timeframe, we design the most compelling activation plan that exposes the product to the largest number of potential Influencers.
+Activation is about seeding the story in places where our potential Advocates naturally are, making sure each tactic stays true to the I/R/A and WGAF filters.
+Taking into consideration scope, budget and timeframe, we design the most compelling activation plan that exposes the product to the largest number of potential Advocates.
 We rank each tactic based on anticipated effectiveness and cost.
 Those with a low index drop off the list.
 Our goal is to get the highest number of quality conversations possible with the lowest cost per conversation.

 Just because someone is recognized as a “go-to” person by their friends for information on cosmetics or beer, they might not be thought of for the latest on hair products or wine.
 It depends on what they get excited talking about.
 Our job is to seed our story among people who have a high index for influence in your specific product area.
-Once we start telling our story in interesting, relevant situations, our Influencers will be drawn to us naturally.
+Once we start telling our story in interesting, relevant situations, our Advocates will be drawn to us naturally.
 They’ll want to know more, to try something new, to have inside information to share with others.
 They will take our story and make it their own.

 The delivery stage is where the rubber meets the road.
 In fact, Fizz has more people involved in delivery than any other function in the office.